dev-schueppchen/rules-and-docs/general-rules.md

 7. Do not argue with, impersonate, or spam staff in the server or off the server (dms, mutual servers, etc).
 You have to follow the instructions of moderators and staff members.

-*It is important to note that this server is not a public forum.
+> *It is important to note that this server is not a public forum.
 Everything is up to the moderators and staff team.
-The moderators and staff team of the server reserve the right to punish for any reason as long as there is a consensus among said moderators and staff members.*v
+The moderators and staff team of the server reserve the right to punish for any reason as long as there is a consensus among said moderators and staff members.*